Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Monday.md

 -   **Primary** -- You must have exactly one primary key for each *monday* status.
 This is what status the plug-in should set the incident in SpiraPlan to when the status in *monday* changes.
 This is only used if there are more options in SpiraPlan than *monday*.

-### Configuring the Task Status Mapping

-Click the "Status" button within the "Task" section to map the task statuses together.
-Use the same logic as described in the `Incident Status Mapping` section.

 ### Configuring the Incident Priority Mapping

 Select the "Priority" button within the "Incident" section to map the